travis-ci/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

 ## Conditionally Allowing Jobs To Fail

-Configure Travis CI to allow jobs to fail only when certain conditions are met.
+You can configure Travis CI to allow jobs to fail only when certain conditions are met.
 For example, this will allow the job with the env var `TWO=two` to fail when the build runs on the branch `dev`:

 ```yaml
 env: